M.B.A., Supply Chain and Maritime Port Management Specialization

 • Non-business majors must take BUSI 599 in the first semester and attain a grade of B or better to continue in the MS or MBA program

-• Meet all minimum requirements of the Graduate Studies Office including: completed application; transcripts; recommendation letters; essay; and resume.
-An interview may be requested.
+• Meet all minimum requirements of the Graduate Studies Office, including: completed application; transcripts; essay; and resume.

 • Additional requirements for international students include: Test of English as a Foreign Language (TOEFL) test results, and Educational Credential Evaluators (ECE), or World Education Services (WES) evaluation of international transcripts.